-No one can know all the answers as to why God allows so much suffering in the world, but there are some explanations that go some way to helping people understand some of the reasons.
+No one can know all the answers as to why God allows so much suffering in the world, (this article of course presumes he exists, and also that what the Bible says about him and about the afterlife is true.
+Articles on how likely it is that a good God can exist when there is so much suffering in the world can be found elsewhere on the Internet).
+But there are some possible explanations that go some way to helping people understand some of the reasons why God could allow suffering.

-If your life is being blighted by a problem like depression, worry, phobias, panic or OCD, an addiction, a marriage problem, dealing with past abuse, coping with bullies, or grieving for someone, and what you'd really prefer to know is how to get over your problems rather than why God's allowing them, visit our Free self-help series.
+If your life is being blighted by a problem like depression, worry, phobias, panic or OCD, an addiction, a marriage problem, dealing with past abuse, raising difficult teenagers, coping with verbal bullies, self-harm or anorexia, living with cancer or caring for someone with dementia, looking after someone with schizophrenia, or grieving for someone, and what you'd really prefer to know is how to cope with your problems better rather than why God's allowing them, visit our Free self-help series.

 This isn't an in-depth article, but it provides a few things to ponder on.
 I began to write it in response to a question I was asked, as to why people can't just turn pain down, and why God allows so much other suffering in the world.
-It doesn't address in detail the question of suffering in wartime.
+It doesn't address in detail some aspects such as the question of suffering in wartime.

 Of course, suffering can lead to a feeling of helplessness and being overwhelmed and other emotional pain on the part of some of those who witness it.
 Yet it may be an opportunity for compassion on the part of others with better training and resources who are witnessing the same suffering, or an inspiration for others to develop the means of helping such people.

-Suffering can also be a means of developing compassion in people that makes for less selfish and more caring individuals than a perfect world would, although maybe some personality types are more likely to be inspired to greater compassion by suffering than others.
+Suffering can also be a means of developing compassion in people that makes for less selfish and more caring individuals than a perfect world would, although maybe some personality types are more likely to be inspired to greater compassion by suffering than others, and maybe some types of suffering are more likely to inspire compassion than others, since it can often cause the opposite reaction - bitterness, anger, and debilitating depression, among other things.

-But suffering is also an opportunity for acts of personal heroism and compassion, and I believe that people will be eternally rewarded according to how much they show.
+But suffering is also an opportunity for acts of personal heroism and compassion, and it may be that people will be eternally rewarded according to how much they show, in proportion to the opportunities they had to show it, and their capability to do so in the circumstances, who knows.

 To illustrate the point that suffering and imperfection allow others to display a compassion which is maybe what God's looking for when he allows misfortune, here's a heart-warming story of an event that led a father to a conclusion about why God had allowed his child to be mentally retarded: Where is God's Perfection?